 As with all of our Hand Picked hotels, there is a delicious cold buffet available as well as a hot breakfast cooked to order – it is a great way to start off your day with so many things to see and do.

-I personally would suggest you spend the morning – or longer – in Brighton.
-Here you could visit the iconic Royal Pavilion, built as the seaside pleasure palace for King George IV, take a walk along the beach and the UK’s largest marina, enjoy all the fun of the fair at the famous Brighton Palace Pier, and tuck into a delicious portion of fish and chips whilst you soak up the sun (dependent on season!) on the seafront.
+If it were us, we'd spend the morning – or longer – in Brighton.
+Here you can visit the iconic Royal Pavilion, built as the seaside pleasure palace for King George IV, take a walk along the beach and the UK’s largest marina, enjoy all the fun of the fair at the famous Brighton Palace Pier, and tuck into a delicious portion of fish and chips whilst you soak up the sun (dependent on season!) on the seafront.

 For all of you sporty types why not see if Brighton & Hove Albion are playing a match, or check out what events are happening at the racecourses of either Brighton or Plumpton.
 Alternatively see a performance at Glyndebourne opera house, visit the National Trust owned Sheffield Park and Garden, or sample English wines at the nearby Bolney Wine or Bluebell Vineyard Estates.

 Head back to the hotel for a well-earned gin and tonic before dinner.
-My personal favourite is the Cloudy Mango Gin from Tom Cat Gin, who are very local to us and specialise in artisan small batch gin.
+Our favourite is the Cloudy Mango Gin from Tom Cat Gin, who are very local to us and specialise in artisan small batch gin.